 Evaluation of patients with a clinical suspicion of a pyruvate dehydrogenase complex deficiency or an energy metabolism disorder

-This assay is intended to detect decreases in total activity as a whole; it is not designed to detect cases of PDH kinase or phosphatase deficiencies.
+This assay is intended to detect decreases in total pyruvate dehydrogenase complex (PDHC) activity; it is not designed to detect cases of pyruvate dehydrogenase (PDH) kinase or phosphatase deficiencies.

 The most important initial diagnostic test is the measurement of blood and cerebrospinal fluid lactate and pyruvate, along with a lactate-to-pyruvate (L:P) ratio (typically normal ratio with elevated lactate and pyruvate).
-Additionally, plasma amino acids (AAQP /9265 Amino Acids, Quantitative, Plasma) may detect an increase in alanine.
+Additionally, plasma amino acids (AAQP / Amino Acids, Quantitative, Plasma) may detect an increase in alanine.
 A diagnosis of PDHC deficiency depends on the measurement of enzyme activity in cells or tissues, most commonly in skin fibroblasts.

 Reference values apply to all ages.

 When below-normal enzyme activities are detected, a detailed interpretation is given.
 This interpretation includes an overview of the results and their significance, a correlation to available clinical information, elements of differential diagnosis, and recommendations for additional biochemical testing.